va7deo/rallybike/README.md

 FPGA compatible core of Toaplan Version 1 arcade hardware for [**MiSTerFPGA**](https://github.com/MiSTer-devel/Main_MiSTer/wiki) written by [**Darren Olafson**](https://twitter.com/Darren__O).
 Based on OutZone schematics and verified against Rally Bike (TP-012).

-The intent is for this core to be a 1:1 implementation of Toaplan V1 hardware.
+The intent is for this core to be a 1:1 **game play** FPGA implementation of Toaplan V1 hardware.
 Currently in beta state, this core is in active development with assistance from [**atrac17**](https://github.com/atrac17).

 Demon's World (TP-016), Tatsujin (TP-013B), Hellfire (TP-014), Zero Wing (TP-015), OutZone (TP-018), Vimana (TP-019), and Fire Shark (TP-017) are also Toaplan V1 titles.
 Separate repositories located [**here**](https://github.com/va7deo?tab=repositories).